charisgao/STAT-4830-Optimizing-Attention-Project/report.md

 We could not find an official implementation of NSA by DeepSeek researchers.
 In our search for improvement, we found a library implementation of Native Sparse Attention by Philip Wang at Observe.AI and attempted to integrate it into our pipeline.
 However, we encountered challenges related to the return type and value of the forward method within the attention class.
 This issue rendered the model unable to generate coherent text, although it successfully completed the training loop.
 It remains unclear whether the model has learned anything meaningful or if the outputs are simply gibberish.
 Notably, the KL divergence loss has been decreasing with each epoch, suggesting some level of learning is occurring, but the quality of the generated text remains a significant concern.

+### Performer

+TODO

+In the future, we intend to extend these approaches to **measure the computational and memory usage** of our custom attention implementation, as well as experiment with regularization, penalty, and/or constraints (eg. low rank using SVD) to reduce complexity.
+We also want to test with both more advanced models beyond GPT-2, and additionally smaller models than can be run locally.

 **Key Observations**

 - KL-divergence decreases steadily, confirming that the custom model is aligning its output distribution to GPT-2's.
+- HOWEVER, many of the outputs for both Native Sparse Attention and the Performer are not coherent, with outputs that are gibberish.
-- We **did not** measure or improve memory usage—the code as written does **not** yet aim for sub-quadratic complexity or large-scale efficiency gains.
+- We did not measure or improve memory usage—the code as written does not yet aim for sub-quadratic complexity or large-scale efficiency gains.

 ### Evidence your implementation works

-- **Successful Training Loop:** Over 100 epochs, the KL-divergence–based loss with L1 penalty steadily decreased from about 2.144 down to 0.402 on our dataset, indicating the custom attention can mimic the reference model's distributions.
+- **Successful Training Loop:** Over 100 epochs, the KL-divergence–based loss with the custom NSA attention layer decreased from about TODO down to TODO on our dataset, and the custom Performer-based attention layer decreased from TODO down to TODO on our dataset, indicating the custom attention can begin mimic the reference model's distributions.
-- **Text Generation:** We tested with a few prompts, observing that our custom model produced text in a style similar to GPT-2.
+- **Text Generation:** We tested with a few prompts, observing that our custom model produced text.
 The text is not as coherent as the reference model though.
-- **Convergence of Attention Masks Coefficients:** Below are graphs of the values of the coefficients of the attention masks for the linear combination of them for specific attention blocks.
+- **Convergence of Attention Masks Coefficients:** Below are graphs of the values of the coefficients of the attention masks for the Performer TODO.

 ![Attention Block 0](./figures/week7_report_attention_block0.png)
 ![Attention Block 4](./figures/week7_report_attention_block4.png)